NREL/rdtools/README.md

 2. Navigate to the repository: `cd rdtools`
 3. Install via pip: `pip install .`

-On some systems installation with `pip` can fail due to problems installing requireiments.
-If this occurs, the requirements specified in `setup.py` may need to be seperately installed (for example by using `conda`) before installing `rdtools`.
+On some systems installation with `pip` can fail due to problems installing requirements.
+If this occurs, the requirements specified in `setup.py` may need to be separately installed (for example by using `conda`) before installing `rdtools`.

 RdTools currently runs in both Python 2.7 and 3.6.

 ## Usage and examples

 Full workflow examples are found in the notebooks in [rdtools/docs](./docs/degradation_example.ipynb).
-For a consistent experience, we reccomend installing the packages and versions documented in `docs/notebook_requirements.txt`.
-This can be achieved in your environment by running `pip install -r notebook_requirements.txt` from the `rdtools/docs` directory after installing RdTools.
+For a consistent experience, we recommend installing the packages and versions documented in `docs/notebook_requirements.txt`.
+This can be achieved in your environment by running `pip install -r docs/notebook_requirements.txt` from the base directory.
+(RdTools must also be separately installed as described above.)

 The following functions are used for degradation analysis: